-- Limit your child’s time using a TV, computer, cell phone, or game station to no more than 1 to 2 hours a day.
+- Limit your child’s screen time (TV, computer, cell phone, or game station) to no more than 1 to 2 hours a day.
 Set a good example by limiting your own screen time, too.

 - Encourage your child to find physical activities he or she enjoys and get active.
 Aim for at least 1 hour of active play every day.

 - Make physical activity part of your whole family’s lifestyle.
 Take a walk, go for a bike ride, or do chores together.
 Plan active family outings.

 Healthy eating and physical activity are the first choice to lower a child or teen’s high cholesterol levels.
 If these don’t help, your family doctor may consider prescribing a cholesterol-lowering medicine.
 This type of medicine may be needed if your child has diabetes or is overweight or obese.

 Not all medicines are safe for use in children.
 Do not give your child a cholesterol-lowering medicine that isn’t specifically prescribed to him or her.